-The access road as now proposed is considered to be acceptable in terms of drainage and flooding, footpaths and rights of way, its wider landscape impact and, subject to the receipt of amended plans, ecology.
+The access road as now proposed is considered to be acceptable in terms of drainage and flooding, footpaths and rights of way, its wider landscape impact and ecology.
 With regard to highway and traffic generation, the Strategic Highways Manager has confirmed that based on the new access being utilised by the former water gardens site plus the 189 dwellings for which consent is being sought under application 12/3747N, there would be no grounds for refusal.
 However, any further development of land beyond the site referred to in application 12/3747N, or any increase in housing numbers within that site may result in objection or further mitigation measures becoming necessary.